 When you’re a child you say, someday, you’ll take all their money.

-You’ll build an escape hatch on the top floor, With a fireman’s pole and a circular staircase.
+You’ll build an escape hatch on the top floor, With a helicopter and a circular staircase.

 You fill 5 pages with plans for this magical house.

 You grow up, and as you grow you lose things–a thumbnail To the bread knife, a fiancée or a used car.

 You say, I know where to go for it, I can survive only spending a third of what they give me.

 The rest seems to vanish into big gray buildings.